Blake Shelton Says ‘The Voice’ Can’t Continue Without Kelly Clarkson

 Blake made the quip during a joint interview, though Kelly was quick to make it clear that she really had nothing to do with the Maroon 5 singer’s departure.

-As for Clarkson, she also recently opened up what it’s really like on the set of the popular singing competition with the new superstar coaching lineup and without Adam, who had previously sat alongside the country superstar for ever single season of the NBC singing competition since it first began airing eight years ago in 2011.
+As for Clarkson, she also recently opened up about what it’s really like on the set of the popular singing competition with the new superstar coaching lineup and without Adam, who had previously sat alongside the country superstar for every single season of the NBC singing competition since it first began airing eight years ago in 2011.

 The Voice Season 17 airs on NBC.